Sprinting-Software/node-oidc-provider/docs/README.md

 define registration and registration management policies applied to client properties.
 Policies are sync/async functions that are assigned to an Initial Access Token that run before the regular client property validations are run.
 Multiple policies may be assigned to an Initial Access Token and by default the same policies will transfer over to the Registration Access Token.
 A policy may throw / reject and it may modify the properties object.

-_**recommendation**_: referenced policies must always be present when encountered on a token, an AssertionError will be thrown inside the request context if it is not, resulting in a 500 Server Error.

-_**recommendation**_: the same policies will be assigned to the Registration Access Token after a successful validation.
+_**recommendation**_: referenced policies must always be present when encountered on a token, an AssertionError will be thrown inside the request context if it is not, resulting in a 500 Server Error. the same policies will be assigned to the Registration Access Token after a successful validation.
 If you wish to assign different policies to the Registration Access Token
  ```js
  // inside your final ran policy
  ctx.oidc.entities.RegistrationAccessToken.policies = ['update-policy'];